drerichsu/drerichsu-homepage/CourseworkEvaluation.md

 # Coursework Evaluation
 Thank you for your interest in having SFSU evaluate your mathematics coursework.

+## If you are applying to SFSU

+Great idea!
+SFSU trains a large part of the math teachers in the SF Bay Area.
+You should email the head of our secondary math credential program, Prof. Evra Marie Baldinger <evrabaldinger@sfsu.edu> to find out more.

+## If you are NOT applying to SFSU

 If you want to have your existing undergraduate coursework evaluated for fulfilling math competency equivalent to a single-subject waiver program, please follow these steps:

-1. If you are (a) a current SFSU student or (b) applying for the SFSU credential program, there is no fee.
+1. If you are a current SFSU student, there is no fee.
 Otherwise, there is an evaluation fee of $100 that should be paid by sending a check payable to SFSU, to

 * Transcript Evaluation
 Mathematics Department
 1600 Holloway Ave
 San Francisco, CA  94132